What is the Formula for Ethyl Acetate?

 The formula for ethyl acetate is CH3COOCH2CH3.

 Ethyl acetate formula is given here along with its structure.
 Ethyl acetate, also known as ethyl ethanoate is one organic compound and is mainly used as a solvent in different reactions.
-Ethyl acetate is obtained from the direct esterification of ethyl alcohol with acetic acid, a process which involves mixing acetic acid with an excess of ethyl alcohol and adding a small amount of sulfuric acid.
+Ethyl acetate is obtained from the direct esterification of ethyl alcohol with acetic acid, a process which involves mixing acetic acid with an excess of ethyl alcohol and adding a small amount of sulphuric acid.

 The chemical and structural formula of ethyl ethanoate is mentioned below.